 I pay to have the corn delivered to the buyer, Cashton Farm Supply in Cashton, WI, about 175 miles away.
-They are the best buyer of organic corn (price, currently $11/bushel; distance that I have to truck it; ability to take wet corn, i.e. above 15% moisture) that I've found.
+All things considered (price, currently $11/bushel; distance that I have to truck it; ability to take wet corn, i.e. above 15% moisture) they are the best buyer of organic corn that I've found.

 The combine engine de-rating fault codes didn't happen again, so we were able to get the corn all combined without too much trouble from the combine.

 #1 - AOO 676 05#2 - AOO 1569 31#3 - AOO 412 00Basically all three are related to high temperature sensors or actual high temps in either the coolant or the exhaust manifold.

 The combine will need to be serviced by the dealer next spring/early summer, when they can hopefully figure out what is going on.

 On the last day of combining the tractor, a Case 7140, that we were using to pull the grain cart stopped working.
 We think it's a problem with the fuel system.
 Fortunately we were able to rent a big enough tractor from a neighbor that we could use to pull the grain cart.
 The Case is still out in the field and will have to be hauled into the dealership to get fixed.
 I was thinking about selling that tractor (and replacing it with something like a Deere 8410) prior to this event and I'll pursue that further this winter.